lmielke/joringels/Readme.md

 # Joringels manages your secrets across multiple VMs.
 - NOTE: Joringels assumes, that your source and target VMs are un-compromized.
 - NOTE: ONLY serve secrets via http inside a protected local network
-- Currently keepass is the only supported secret source
+- Currently keepass (password-manager) is the only supported secret source

 ## 1 What joringels does
 - serve data_safes to a single target system using decrypted files (usually dev environment)